CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/coordination_analysis.rst

   The modifier also computes the radial pair distribution function (radial PDF, or simply RDF) for the particle system.
   The radial pair distribution function :math:`g(r)` measures the probability of finding a particle at distance :math:`r` given that there is a particle at position :math:`r=0`; it is essentially a histogram of pair-wise particle distances.
-The pair distribution function is normalized by the average number density of particles (i.e. the total number of particles in the simulation cell divided by its volume).
+The pair distribution function is normalized by the average number density of particles (i.e. the total number of particles divided by the simulation cell volume).
   See the `Wikipedia article <https://en.wikipedia.org/wiki/Radial_distribution_function>`__ for more information on this distribution function.

 Element-wise RDFs